abrennec/tbag_2021/01_audio_rendering/readme.md

 ## Evaluation and Grading

-In order to **pass the course**, you need to collect 60/100 assignment points.
+In order to **pass the course**, you need to collect 50/100 points.
 All solutions have to be submitted to GitHub to be considered for an evaluation.

 For CTech students there will be a **grade**.
-The grade will be based on the points collected for the homework assignments and the final exercise.
+The grade will be based on the points collected for the term projects and the final exercise.

 ### Grading Breakdown <!-- omit in toc -->

-The grade is derived from the collected points: you can get 70 points for the homework and 30 points for the final exercise.
+The grade is derived from the collected points:

+* 20 pts - General involvement and quality of work
+* 40 pts - Term projects
+  * 20 pts Audio project (due 30 Nov, scope: ~1 working day)
+  * 20 pts Graphics project (due 1 Feb, scope: ~1 working day)
+* 40 pts - Final exercise (due end of winter term, scope ~2.5 working days)

  Bonus points can be awarded for excellent work or additional tasks.

-* 70 pts - Homework assignments (due every 2nd week)
-  * 15 pts - Assignments 1 & 2
-  * 25 pts - Assignments 3 & 4
-  * 15 pts - Assignments 5 & 6
-  * 25 pts - Assignments 7 & 8
-* 30 pts - Final exercise (due end of winter term)

 ### Grading criteria <!-- omit in toc -->

 * Correctness of the task
+* Quality of the result
-* Overall quality and accuracy (i.e., consistent naming conventions, correct spelling, clean folders (no log files), etc.)
+* Technical accuracy (i.e., consistent naming conventions, correct spelling, clean folders (no log files), etc.)
-* On time submission
+* Presentation in class (informal)

 ---